scverse/scvi-tools/docs/user_guide/background/differential_expression.rst

       =
       \log_2 h_^B{f} - \log_2 h_^A{f}.
    \end{align}
-As chromatin accessibility cannot be interpreted in the same way, we instead take :math:`\beta_f = h_^B{f}
+As chromatin accessibility cannot be interpreted in the same way, we instead take :math:`\beta_f = h_^B{f}- h_^A{f}`.
-- \log_2 h_^A{f}`.

-To detect differentially expressed features from the effect sizes, scVI-tools provides several ways to formulate the competing hypotheses.
+scVI-tools provides several ways to formulate the competing hypotheses from the effect sizes to detect DE features.
 When ``mode = "vanilla"``, we consider point null hypotheses of the form :math:`\mathcal{H}_{0f}: \beta_f = 0`.
-To avoid detecting features of little practical interest, e.g., when expression differences between conditions are significant but very subtle,we recommand users to use ``mode = "change"`` instead.
+To avoid detecting features of little practical interest, e.g., when expression differences between conditions are significant but very subtle, we recommend users to use ``mode = "change"`` instead.
 In this formulation, we consider null hypotheses instead, such that

 .. math::